-I've worked in E-commerce, Enterprise Retail, E-Learning, Enterprise Learning, E-Government, Restaurant Technology, Continuous Content
+I've worked in E-commerce, Enterprise Retail, E-Learning, Enterprise Learning, E-Government, Restaurant Technology, as well as other Content Platforms

 If you have any questions feel free to message me.